 The project manager, who usually involves the quantity surveyor and planning engineer, is responsible for preparing the claim.
 The preparation of claims is very time-consuming and involves a lot of admin work.
 Surprisingly, contractors often try to avoid even minor costs for a little bit of advice, research, or a few templates, even though the claim is often about many thousands of Euros.

-What is the Extension of time?
+What is a Claim for Extension of Time?

 Proving delays in complex projects with schedules containing thousands of activities with many interfaces and many causes of delays and disruptions is a complicated process and involves many details.